camphi/mes-recettes/notes/doneness.md

-Carryover cooking doesn'tapply to poultry and fish
+Carryover cooking doesn't apply to poultry and fish

 Resting time 5 to 15 minutes